 Phillips Institute nationally recognised training programs are delivered either on a Fee-for-Service basis or with Government Funding to eligible individuals.
-Our fees include placements organised for you*, placement fees, police checks, uniform and backpack (health and community services courses), and all required materials and resources (unless otherwise indicated for selected courses).
+Our fees include placements organised for you*, with complimentary polo uniform shirts (health and community services courses).

 This page includes information about: Fees for all courses (indicative); Funding eligibility information; Concession eligibility; Fee-For-Service; Recognition of prior learning; Payment plans; Replacement of certificate / statement of attainment; Refund policy; Resource fees; Assessment deadlines and late fees; Centrelink approval; Schedule of Indicative Fees

 Fees for 2017 courses – funded training prices have dropped!

 Click on the table image below for a full page PDF version.
 This table lists the indicative fees applicable to all qualifications provided in 2017 according to our standard packaging.

 Funding eligibility information